 Un Carol de Independence

-Sanctuary Stage embarked on its efforts to create an original play focusing on the lives, experiences and challenges of Latino families in the City of Independence.
-Un Carol de Independence was be developed through a community engaged play-making process with information obtained from story-circles, interviews, & public forums.
+After a request by the Mayor of the City of Independance, John McArdele, Sanctuary Stage embarked on creating an original play focusing on the lives, experiences and challenges of Latino families in the City of Independence.
+Un Carol de Independence was developed through a community engaged play-making process with information obtained from story-circles, interviews and public forums.
 This project was in collaboration with the City of Independence, Department of Latino Outreach and the residents of Independence.

 Our objective was to involve over 1,200 Polk County residents to participate in the creation and performance of a new play about the Latino culture and history in the City of Independence.
 We expect that this project will strengthen inter-generational and cross-cultural relationships between those from different professions, ages, cultures and economic backgrounds.
 This project also provided sustainability for future community arts projects within the city through the professional training in community based theater-making for community members, artists and social justice advocates from within the city.
 We believe that the process of community engagement in in the arts and the creation of original work results in giving participants a collaborative process that will help strengthen the community and promote tolerance, understanding and productive dialogue.

-When working on this type of project structure can be a difficult thing.
+When working on this type of project the structure can be a difficult thing.
 Do we create an entirely original play or do we adapt some kind of pre-exisiting story?
 This is one aspect of this particular project that has been elusive.
-There is so much robust information it has been challenging to find the right story.
-Throughout our workshops with our new ensemble, they were clear that they wanted people to see the past, present and future in regards to their lives here in Independence.
+There is so much robust information which caused it to be a challenging effort to find the right story.
+Throughout our workshops with our new ensemble, they expressed a clear interest in wanting to see the past, present and future in regards to their lives in the City of Independence.
 How do we tell that story?
 What vehicle will allow us to go from past, present to future.
 The answer soon became very clear to us.
 We would use the structure of A Christmas Carol as the basis for our storytelling.
-This play was written

 Un Carol de Independence